-The FRC has recently revised the TAS framework and a new TAS, TAS300: Pensions, will come into effect from 1 July 2017.
-However the requirements for valuation reports will remain broadly similar to those under the PensionsTAS.
+The FRC has recently revised the TAS framework and a new TAS, TAS300: Pensions, came into effect on 1 July 2017.
+However, the requirements for valuation reports will remain broadly similar to those under the Pensions TAS.

 2.2 RECOMMENDED CONTRIBUTION LEVEL